jupyter-server/jupyter-scheduler/docs/contributors/index.md

 # Contributors

-This page is targeted at people who wish to contribute to Jupyter Scheduler directly,
+This page is for people who wish to contribute to Jupyter Scheduler directly,

 Developers wishing to extend or override Jupyter Scheduler should instead refer to our {doc}`developer's guide </developers/index>`.

 ## Development install

-The below sequence of commands will install a development environment for Jupyter Scheduler locally.
-Before running this, you should ensure that NodeJS is installed locally.
+The commands below will install a development environment for Jupyter Scheduler locally.
+Before running these commands, you should ensure that NodeJS is installed locally.
 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use `yarn` or `npm` in lieu of `jlpm` below.